RakshithDN/multi-disease-prediction/README.md

 ## 🚀 Future Enhancements

-- Fine-tune or upgrade the SBERT model for better medical text understanding
 - Expand the dataset to include more diseases and diverse symptom variations
-- Implement a **weighted ensemble** approach (based on model confidence scores)
 - Deploy the web app on a public cloud (Render / Hugging Face / Railway)
-- Add user authentication and history tracking
+- Add user authentication and patient history tracking
+- Improve UI/UX with better symptom suggestions and autocomplete
 - Build a REST API version for integration with hospital systems or mobile apps
+- Add multilingual support for wider accessibility

 ## 🙌 Credits